JacobWashburn-USDA/MatchPlant/README.md

 ## Overview

 MatchPlant is an open-source pipeline designed for the automated detection of individual objects using UAV-derived imagery.
-The pipeline combines interactive tools for preparing UAV imagery with automated deep learning methods and data extraction capabilities.
+The pipeline combines interactive tools for preparing UAV imagery with automated deep-learning methods and data extraction capabilities.
 In this case, it is used for individual maize detection.
 By leveraging the Faster R-CNN object detection model trained on high-resolution undistorted UAV images, MatchPlant effectively removes common artifacts from the training dataset while ensuring accurate spatial analysis and trait extraction.

 ## Key Features